 When a part has degraded to the point of being unsafe or only partially able to carry out its intended function, it is deemed to have failed.
 An item need not be entirely broken in order to be considered a failure.
 As an example of a failure, think of a fracture.
 When cracks start and spread to varying degrees, they cause a material to fracture.
 They might not succeed in doing so.
 Mechanical strains, chemical or environmental impacts, heat’s effects, impurities in the material, or a combination of these and many other variables may cause cracks to form.
 The failure analyst’s role is to comprehend how important each of those aspects is in relation to another in a given situation.

-SimuTech Group is committed to offering the highest quality professional service at extremely competitive rates as well as safety and compliance with OSHA and other safety standards imposed by regulating bodies including the standards developed by the customer.
+SimuTech Group is committed to offering the highest quality professional service and complying with OSHA and other safety regulatory standards, all while exceeding customer expectations.

-All representatives of SimuTech Group working in the field carry current first aid, AED, and CPR credentials and are professionally trained for working at heights and working in confined spaces.
+All SimuTech Group representatives working in the field carry current first aid, AED, and CPR credentials.
+And, all field engineers are professionally trained for working at heights and in confined spaces.